top of page

 Wrap Up

-As our conversation came to an end, I handed Forrest a copy of my book, One Bag Life of a Mental Health Warrior.
+Before he took off, I handed him a copy of One Bag Life of a Mental Health Warrior.

 “I like this,” he said with a thoughtful smile.
 “It’s simple, and it makes sense.
 Life isn’t about the stuff you have; it’s about the things you do and the people you care about.”

-I couldn’t have said it better myself.
-As Forrest laced up and prepared to continue his run across the country, he promised to carry my book — and its message — with him, sharing it with the people he met along the way.
+As Forrest Gump laced up and prepared to continue his run, he promised to carry the book — and its message — with him, sharing it with the people he met along the way.

-So, take a page from Forrest’s journey (and my book!) and embrace a life of Less Stuff, More Experiences.
-True wealth isn’t found in what we own — it’s in the moments we create, the people we uplift, and the experiences that shape us.
+So take a page from Forrest’s journey (and my book) and embrace a life of Less Stuff, More Experiences.
+True wealth isn’t found in what we own — it’s in the moments we create, the people we uplift and the experiences that shape us.

-That’s what strengthens us as Mental Health Warriors and helps us THRIVE every single day!
+That’s what strengthens us as Mental Health Warriors — and helps us THRIVE every single day!

 Bruce Schutter